 9. Excluded Uses & Drivers

-The PAP may have limitations on use of vehicles that are not otherwise excluded by the rental agreement damage waiver — for example, some older editions of the PAP (and perhaps some proprietary company forms) provide no physical damage coverage for the business use of nonowned pickup trucks or vans.
+The personal auto policy may have limitations on the use of vehicles that are not otherwise excluded by the rental agreement damage waiver—for example, some auto policies provide no physical damage coverage for the business use of non-owned pickup trucks or vans.

-Also, the PAP may include an exclusionary endorsement for certain individuals or may apply only to designated individuals that can be covered by listing them on the rental agreement.
-In contrast, the damage waiver usually only applies to designated individuals (with certain omnibus "insureds" such as spouses), so having both a PAP and the damage waiver can again be advantageous.
-For an example of this exposure, check out the article, "Rental Cars and Unauthorized Drivers," and for an example of a coverage dilemma for business auto exposures involving auto symbols 8 and 9, check out the article, "More Rental Car Issues."
+Also, some auto policies may include an exclusionary endorsement for certain individuals or may apply only to designated individuals that can be covered by listing them on the rental agreement.
+In contrast, the damage waiver usually only applies to designated individuals (with certain omnibus "insureds" such as spouses), so having both an auto policy and the damage waiver can again be advantageous.

 10. Additional and/or Future Costs

-The PAP will most certainly include a deductible in the range of $100-$500 or more.
-In addition, payment for damage to a rental car may result in a significant premium increase (if not nonrenewal) via surcharges or loss of credits.
+The personal auto policy will most certainly include a physical damage deductible in the range of $100-$500 or more, while the rental agency’s LDW may not.
+In addition, payment for damage to a rental car may result in a significant premium increase on the renter’s auto policy via surcharges or loss of credits.

-All auto insurance policies are not created equal, despite what you might be led to believe by some "low-cost" auto insurance advertising.
-In particular, coverage and claims practices for the use of nonowned auto like rental cars can vary dramatically from one insurer to another.
+All auto insurance policies are not created equal, despite what you might be led to believe by some “low-cost” auto insurance advertising.
+In particular, coverage and claims practices for the use of non-owned autos, like rental cars, can vary dramatically from one insurer to another.
 Equally important, virtually all rental car companies draft their own rental agreements and can make charges and assessments that are not covered by any auto policy.
 Although damage waiver fees are generally considered outrageous, most consumers should consider purchasing the waiver for short-term rentals.

 Author: Bill Wilson

-Copyright 1999-2008 by Independent Insurance Agents & Brokers of America.
-All rights reserved.
+Copyright 1998-2008 by the Insurors of Tennessee and Independent Insurance Agents & Brokers of America.